agusgarcia3007/Node-ts-template/README.md

 ## Configuration

-1. Rename the `.env.example` file to `.env` and fill in the required values for your environment
+1. Rename the `.env.sample` file to `.env` and fill in the required values for your environment

 ## Usage